MicrosoftDocs/ATADocs/ATPDocs/configure-windows-event-collection.md

 1. Create a group policy to apply to your AD CS server.
 Edit it and configure the following auditing settings:

-    1. Go to and double click **Computer Configuration\Policies\Windows Settings\Security Settings\Advanced Audit Policy Configuration\Audit Policies\Object Access\Audit Certification Services**.
+    1. Go to and double select **Computer Configuration\Policies\Windows Settings\Security Settings\Advanced Audit Policy Configuration\Audit Policies\Object Access\Audit Certification Services**.

     1. Select to configure audit events for **Success** and **Failure**.
 For example: